-WASHINGTON, D.C. – Tonight, President Donald J. Trump delivered the State of the Union to a Joint Session of Congress.
-Congressman Andy Biggs attended and released the following statement:
+WASHINGTON, D.C. – Tonight, President Donald J. Trump gave the State of the Union to Congress and the American people.
+Congressman Biggs attended and issued the following statement:

-WASHINGTON, D.C. – Today, the House Rules Committee hosted a member day on the issue of earmarks.
+WASHINGTON, D.C. – Today, Congressman Mark Meadows announced that he would not be seeking reelection to the U.S. House of Representatives.
 Congressman Biggs issued the following statement: